On this page:

 HPV vaccination through Washtenaw County Health Department: Washtenaw County Health Department provides low-cost HPV vaccination to qualified, underinsured individuals.

-- It is preferable to receive the vaccine before beginning sexual activity.
-However, vaccination is still recommended through age 26 for those who are already sexually active.
+It is preferable to receive the vaccine before beginning sexual activity.
+However, vaccination is still recommended (depending on age) for those who are already sexually active.

 Minor problems may occur (and will likely go away on their own) including: